 The geology of the district is shown above and a simplified schematic cross section through part of the Ootsa property is shown below.
 The cross section illustrates the importance of faulting in controlling stratigraphy and hosting and offsetting mineralized zones in the district.
 Faulting offsets older porphyry Cu-Au style mineralization at East and West Seel, and hosts younger precious metal-base metal mineralization at West Seel, East Seel, and Damascus.

-Surge Coppers’ Ootsa Project is host to 3 known porphyry style zones of mineralization at East Seel, West Seel, and Ox, and 2 known zones of high grade Ag-Zn-Pb vein style zones of mineralization at Damascus and Captain.
+The Ootsa Project is host to 3 known porphyry style zones of mineralization at East Seel, West Seel, and Ox, and 2 known zones of high grade Ag-Zn-Pb vein style zones of mineralization at Damascus and Captain.
 The East Seel, West Seel, and Ox deposits contain NI 43-101 compliant zones of mineralization, Damascus contains a non-compliant historic resource, and the Captain Mine has seen limited historic underground mining.
-There is good potential to find additional zones of mineralization around the known deposits.
+There is strong potential to find additional zones of mineralization around the known deposits.

 The East Seel deposit contains porphyry style Cu-Au mineralization hosted within a coarse crowded feldspar-biotite porphyry.
 Mineralization is associated with quartz-chalcopyrite-magnetite-pyrite veins and strong potassic alteration.
 The West Seel deposit contains porphyry Cu-Au-Mo-Ag mineralization and is hosted in a variety of porphyritic intrusive rocks and in fine grained clastic sedimentary rocks along the intrusive margins.
 Mineralization at West Seel is associated with quartz-pyrite-chalcopyrite-molybdenite-pyrrhotite veins and potassic and locally sericitic alteration.
 At depth the West Seel deposit is hosted by a large weakly porphyritic intrusive containing strong biotite alteration.
 A large mineralized hydrothermal breccia pipe has been identified at West Seel.
 A late episode of structurally controlled veins and breccias containing quartz-carbonate + Ag-Zn-Pb-Cu mineralization occur at the “Seel Breccia”, the Damascus zone, and along some of the more significant faults at East and West Seel.